Join our newsletter!

 90 minutes

-Funding Initiative
+Funding Type

-2015 News and Documentary Emmy Awards-Outstanding Graphic Design and Art Direction
+2015 News and Documentary Emmy Awards - Outstanding Graphic Design and Art Direction

 Marshall Curry

 Marshall Curry is a two-time Academy Award-nominated documentary director.
 He got his start directing, shooting, and editing Street Fight, which follows Cory Booker's first run for mayor of Newark, NJ.
 It aired on PBS, the BBC, HBO Latin America, and was nominated for an Academy Award and an Emmy.
-After Street Fight, Curry was the director and producer, as Show more well as one of the cinematographers and editors, of Racing Dreams, which follows two boys and a girl who dream of racing in NASCAR.
+After Street Fight, Curry was the director and producer, as well as one of the cinematographers and editors, of Racing Dreams, which follows two boys and a girl who dream of racing in NASCAR.
 The film won numerous awards, including Best Documentary at the Tribeca Film Festival, and is being developed into a fiction film by Dreamworks.
 Curry's third documentary (director, editor, writer), If a Tree Falls: A Story of the Earth Liberation Front, follows an environmentalist who faced life in prison for burning two timber facilities.
 It won the Sundance Film Festival award for Best Documentary Editing and was nominated for an Academy Award.
 Most recently, Curry was Executive Producer (and additional editor) of Mistaken for Strangers, a heartbreaking comedy rock-doc about sibling rivalry in the band The National.
 It was the opening night film at the Tribeca Film Festival, where it received rave reviews.
-Show less

 Producer

 Though Elizabeth Martin has worked with Marshall Curry on all his previous documentaries, Point and Shoot is the first film that she has produced.
-Previously, Elizabeth founded and served as Executive Director of WomensLaw.org, a nonprofit organization providing legal information and support for victims of domestic violence and sexual assault Show more throughout the United States.
+Previously, Elizabeth founded and served as Executive Director of WomensLaw.org, a nonprofit organization providing legal information and support for victims of domestic violence and sexual assault throughout the United States.
 In this capacity, Elizabeth and WomensLaw.org received a Webby Award, the Sunshine Lady Foundation Peace Award, and a Celebrating Solutions Award.
 She has been profiled in several articles and books on social change and philanthropy, including most recently, Giving 2.0, by Laura Arrillaga-Andreessen.
-Show less

 Producer